 Many people in Canada are doing well enough in their jobs that they can afford to purchase more than one property.
-Therefore in addition to their Etobicoke townhouses they look for vacation homes in nice areas to buy their second property.
+Therefore in addition to their current townhouse they look for a vacation home in nice areas to buy their second property.
 While many Canadians like to buy their vacation home within driving distance of their first home, some succumb to the allure of tropical islands or fascinating cultural destinations and search for their home in another country.
 Here are some things you need to know if you're going to do this.

 Unless you've got a large sum of money sitting unused in your bank account, you will have to take out a second mortgage for your second home just like you did for your first home.
 But getting a mortgage in Ontario is not the same as getting a mortgage in the Cayman Islands or Spain or Thailand.
 Each country has it's own terms and rules and you must be familiar with them before you agree to anything.
 It is beyond the scope of this article to lay out mortgage advice for each country you might visit, but we can give you some general advice.

-A third option you might consider when buying property overseas is to use an international mortgage lender.
+A third option you might consider when buying property overseas is to use an international mortgage lender (much like this one).
 These lenders specialize in mortgages for people who are not native to the country they're buying real estate in.
 You might have to pay some extra fees, but it could be worth it if there's no one you can deal with locally who speaks English.
-As your real estate agents in Toronto to recommend someone.
+Ask your real estate agents to recommend someone.
 This website is compliments of our sponsors such as the Housemaster home inspection company of Savannah, GA